-- The receiver has almost no way to communicate with the IFrame 3.
+- The receiver has almost no way to communicate with the IFrame .
 It can know when an IFrame is ready but not if there is an error.
-The IFrame can therefore be displayed while it is not fully rendered and on the other hand, we cannot detect any error and try to reload the IFrame. - The IFrame can refuse to be display its content if there is a special X-Frame-Options in the headers forbidding the use of an IFrame. - If you are serving Dashkiosk from an HTTPS URL, you cannot display dashboards using HTTP.
+The IFrame can therefore be displayed while it is not fully rendered and on the other hand, we cannot detect any error and try to reload the IFrame. - The IFrame can refuse to be display its content if there is a special X-Frame-Options in the headers forbidding the use of an IFrame. - The content embedded inside the IFrame can be confused because it uses IFrame too and expects to be at the top of the structure.
+Some Javascript code therefore tries to access to Dashkiosk window and gets an unexpected error.
+This is the case with JIRA. - If you are serving Dashkiosk from an HTTPS URL, you cannot display dashboards using HTTP.
 The other way is authorized.
 Hence, it seems just easier to serve Dashkiosk receiver on HTTP.